jonleopard/dotfiles/README.md

 ## Installation

 At the moment, this will only work in MacOS.
-Adding a Linux fork is in my todo.
-Feel free to help!
+I'd love for this to work on linux distros too, feel free to submit a PR!

 **Disclaimer:** If you decide to use these dotfiles, please fork this repo and review the source code before executing!
 Proceed at your own risk!